Posted by Heart Hugger on Sep 18, 2020 7:34:25 AM

 - Visitors who are coming to visit loved ones in the hospital should be screened for symptoms.
 They should also have their temperature taken at the entrance to the hospital.
 If they have symptoms, they should be asked to stay home.

-Following these symptoms can go a long way toward improving both hospital safety and patient safety.
+Following these steps can go a long way toward improving both hospital safety and patient safety.

 Universal Masking and Social Distancing